-The V&A has announced its new exhibition Fashioned from Nature – an exhibition that will trace the complex relationship between fashion and the natural world since 1600 – and LCF’s Centre for Sustainable Fashion has collaborated in the capacity of special advisors.
+The V&A has announced its new exhibition Fashioned from Nature – an exhibition that will trace the complex relationship between fashion and the natural world since 1600 – and Dilys Williams, Director of LCF’s Centre for Sustainable Fashion, has collaborated in the capacity of special advisor.

 LCF’s Centre for Sustainable Fashion will present two interactive installations which explore Fashion Now and Fashion Future.
 ‘Fashion Now’ will take five iconic contemporary fashion pieces and using sensors, visitors will be able to explore the unseen impact on nature of the construction, making, wearing and discarding of each item.
 ‘Fashion Future’ will immerse viewers into the fashion world of the future, inviting us to question what fashion means and show us a future we are yet to imagine.